-Take about 15 to 20 minutes each day to stay in a quiet place where you can sit up on the floor, close your eyes, and do deep breathing.
+Take about 15 to 20 minutes each day to stay in a quiet place where you can sit up on the floor, close your eyes and do deep breathing.
 You can choose to recite a positive mantra to yourself without letting unnecessary thoughts or disturbing sounds distract you.
 You can also download guided meditation videos and play this in your room.
 Follow the instructions and let yourself relax.
 Practice meditation regularly to diminish the effects of daily stress.

-8. Be physically active.
+8. Be Physically Active

 Regular physical exercise is good for both the body and the mind.
 It releases chemicals called endorphins that diminish your perception of pain and trigger positive feelings.
 They are also referred to as your “feel good” hormones.
 Thus, exercise is an effective stress-buster.
 Physical activity releases tension, improves mood, increases self-confidence and fosters happiness.

-9. Observe good nutrition.
+9. Observe Good Nutrition

 Consuming large quantities of added sugars can be very dangerous to your health.
 The relief you feel from consuming that candy bar is only temporary and in truth, it is unreal.
-It will only create a craving for more sugar, make you feel bloated, and will age your skin faster.
+It will only create a craving for more sugar, make you feel bloated and will age your skin faster.

-One way to reduce the effects of stress on your body and on your skin is by observing good nutrition.
+One way to reduce the effects of stress on your body and skin is by observing good nutrition.
 This is a primary step in taking care of yourself to ensure you are healthy enough to handle daily undertakings.

-10. Get a good night’s sleep.
+10. Get a Good Night’s Sleep

 A good night’s sleep is essential to regenerate the mind.
 It recharges your internal batteries so you can perform optimally the next day.
 Lack of sleep slows down your mental abilities.
-It encourages irritability, anger, stress, anxiety, and depression.
+It encourages irritability, anger, stress, anxiety and depression.
 It also makes you less inclined to exercise or even go to work the next day.
 In short, it makes you feel lousy.

 If you’re having trouble getting a good night’s rest, try to practice relaxation techniques such a meditation or yoga.
 Limit your physical activities in the evening and make sure you rest in a dark and quiet room.
 Observe good sleep hygiene practices to make sure you get the quality sleep you need.

-11. Take time for yourself.
+11. Take Time for Yourself

 It is a very busy and demanding world.
-It is too easy to lose your sense of self among the heaps of papers on your desk, the screaming of your toddler, or the noise of your activities.
+It is too easy to lose your sense of self among the heaps of papers on your desk, the screaming of your toddler or the noise of your activities.
 Don’t let all of these external factors swallow you.
 Allocate a few hours each week to spend time with yourself.
-Go to a spa, get a massage, watch a movie, or enjoy your favorite cup of tea.
+Go to a spa, get a massage, watch a movie or enjoy your favorite cup of tea.
 You can even just curl up on your couch and watch reruns of a show you like.

 As long as you regularly do some things to reward yourself for what you’ve accomplished and enjoy the fruits of your hard work, you maintain your self-esteem.
 This keeps you confident and motivated to take on more challenges.

-12. Be grateful.
+12. Be Grateful

 Gratitude is a positive feeling that promotes happiness.
 It encourages you to look at the bright side of things and appreciate what you have rather than being stuck on what you’ve lost.
-Being grateful helps to reduce stress, combat anxiety, and improve relationships.
+Being grateful helps to reduce stress, combat anxiety and improve relationships.

 During those moments that you spend time with yourself, try to browse through your journal and ponder on the good things.
 This will sustain happy feelings and will help develop a positive outlook in life.

 Combatting stress can be hard to do with a lot of things simultaneously demanding your attention.
-The trick is to find your center, focus on your inner energies, and direct them towards the things that matter.
+The trick is to find your center, focus on your inner energies and direct them toward the things that matter.
 You should also make a note to take care of yourself while you handle daily routines or face challenging situations.
 Don’t let life’s pressures get to you.
 Practice these simple steps to reduce your stress levels and live a happier life.